 Cycling in the air, also called the bicycle maneuver, is an exercise that requires you to lie on your back, raise your legs and circle them as you would when riding a bike.
 When you perform this exercise, you work all the muscles in your abdominal group, as well as supporting muscles in your hips.

-The bicycle maneuver is the single most effective exercise you can perform if you want to work your rectus abdominus muscles, according to a study commissioned by the American Council on Exercise and conducted at San Diego State University’s Biomechanics Lab in 1991.
-It is also the second most effective exercise you can perform if you want to work your oblique muscles.
 Other effective exercises for your rectus muscles include the captain's chair, vertical leg crunches and crunches performed on an exercise ball.
-Other effective exercises for your oblique muscles include the hover, reverse crunch and captain's chair.
+Other effective exercises for your oblique muscles include the twisting crunch, hover, reverse crunch and captain's chair.